raspberrypilearning/astropi-1-LEDMessage/en/step_2.md

 <iframe src="https://trinket.io/embed/python/30c415346f?outputOnly=true&runOption=run&start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 </div>

 The Sense HAT is an add-on board for the Raspberry Pi, made especially for the [Astro Pi](http://astro-pi.org/){:target="_blank"} competition.
-The board allows you to make measurements of temperature, humidity, pressure, and orientation, and to output information using its built-in LED matrix.
+The board allows you to make measurements of temperature, humidity, ambient light and colour, pressure and orientation, and to output information using its built-in LED matrix.

 ![Sense HAT](images/sense-hat.png)